Quantower/QuantowerKB/portfolio-panels/orders-history.md

 # Orders History

-Order History panel show you information about your opening and closing orders.
+Order History panel shows you information about your opening and closing orders.
 Order History panel is related to Portfolio group of Control Center sidebar.

 ![The common look of Order History panel](../.gitbook/assets/trades.png)